misiuji/pico_raspberry_raycasting/README.md

 # pico_raspberry_raycasting
-a ray casiting thing on a raspberry pi pico
+a ray casting thing on a raspberry pi pico

 it uses composite video based on [this repo](https://github.com/breakintoprogram/pico-mposite)<br>
 it take input from a ps2 keyborad from my other pico repo<br>